JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 ### Data Manipulation

 The next step was to consider how we should format the puzzle input.
-We could just pass the numbers directly, and the model would be able to train to a certain level, however by passing in the numbers as they are creates a relationship between the different values.
-Machine learning loss functions work by rewarding the model based on how close their prediction is to the actual value, but in sudoku, if the actual answer is `8`, then if the model guesses `7` it is just as incorrect as if it had guessed `1`.
-This means that we really want the model to be treating each number as a distinct value, and thankfully there is an established way to do this: __one hot encoding__.
+We could just pass the numbers directly, and the model would be able to train to a certain level, however passing in the numbers as they are creates a relationship between the different values.
+Machine learning loss functions work by rewarding the model based on how close their prediction is to the actual value.
+In sudoku, the numbers do not have an order - if the actual answer is `8`, then if the model guesses `7` it is just as incorrect as if it had guessed `1`.
+This means that we really want the model to be treating each number as a distinct value, and thankfully there is an established way to do this: __one-hot encoding__.

-#### One Hot Encoding
+#### One-Hot Encoding

-One hot encoding works by converting a distinct set of categorical values into a list of numbers which are either `0` or `1`.
+One-hot encoding works by converting a distinct set of categorical values into a list of numbers which are either `0` or `1`.
 The position of the `1` within the array determines which value it represents.
 For example, if we had three categories, representing `red`, `green`, and `blue`, you could represent them in one-hot encoding using the following values:

 | Color | Encoded_Red | Encoded_Green | Encoded_Blue |
 |-------|-------------|---------------|--------------|
 | Red   | 1           | 0             | 0            |
 | Green | 0           | 1             | 0            |
 | Blue  | 0           | 0             | 1            |

 We can do the same thing with numbers in sudoku.
 In the input data we have the numbers 0-9 (where 0 is blank), and in the output we want our model to be able to output numbers between 1-9.
 We can both represent 0 in the input and limit the output by having a one-hot encoding where `0` is represented by all zeros in the one-hot encoding: